DaveFlater/libXaw3dXft/README.md

 - Include dir is Xaw3dxft
 - Header file is Xaw3dXft.h
 - Shared library is libXaw3dxft.so
-- pkgconfig file is libxaw3dxft.pc (but it correctly links -lXaw3dxft)
+- pkg-config file is libxaw3dxft.pc (but it correctly links -lXaw3dxft)

 Make --enable-internationalization --enable-multiplane-bitmaps
 --enable-gray-stipples --enable-arrow-scrollbars the default configuration.